Elita Karim: Early life

 Karim was born on 4 September 1982.
 She graduated in English literature from North South University.

 Career

 In 2001, Karim released her first song in a band mixed album "Amar Prithibi" (lit.
 'My world').
 In 2009, she released a song entitled "Ontohin" with singer Mahadi Faisal.
 On 24 May 2015, her first solo studio album Elita was released.
 Karim made her debut as an actress in a serial Mukim Brothers which was broadcast on Channel i based on Mostofa Sarwar Farooki's story, written and directed by Ashfaque Nipun.
 Her acting in the drama was praised.
 She works as a journalist for a Bangladeshi English daily named The Daily Star.

 In 2021, Karim earned Humphrey Fellowship at Walter Cronkite School of Journalism and Mass Communication in Arizona State University.

 Personal life

 Karim married Ashfaque Nipun on 29 May 2015.
-Her brother Imrul Karim Emil is also a popular singer in Bangladesh.
-He is the vocalist of the Bangladeshi pop rock band Shunno.
+Her brother Imrul Karim Emil is currently based in Toronto, Ontario, Canada and is also a popular singer who is the vocalist of the Bangladeshi pop rock band Shunno.